How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 rce_worker_18.7.jsmodule was needed to target it. - Delivery: compromised site → hidden

 <iframe>→frame.html→rce_loader.js→ version-specific exploit. - Unique trait: every stage is written in pure JavaScript.
-That’s unusual.
-Most iOS chains eventually drop native ARM64 shellcode, which means they have to defeat Apple’s Page Protection Layer (PPL) and Secure Page Table Monitor (SPTM).
-DarkSword’s authors decided it was cheaper to stay in JavaScript the whole way.
+Most iOS exploit chains eventually drop native ARM64 shellcode, which means they have to defeat Apple’s PPL and SPTM mitigations that police native-code execution.
+DarkSword’s authors decided it was cheaper to stay in JavaScript the whole way and sidestep that category of defence entirely.

 - Actors: at least three distinct groups are using it in the wild — UNC6748, Turkey’s PARS Defense, and UNC6353.
 Victim clusters have been observed in Saudi Arabia, Turkey, Malaysia, and Ukraine.